banzaicloud/koperator-docs/docs/external-listener/index.md

           accessMethod: LoadBalancer
     ```

-1. Configure an *ingress controller* in the `ingressController` field of the `KafkaCluster` custom resource.
-For example:

-    ```yaml
-    spec:
-      ingressController: "envoy"
-    ```

-    The ingress controllers that are currently supported are:
+1. The ingress controllers that are currently supported for load balancing are:

-    -  envoy: uses Envoy Proxy as an ingress controller.
+    - `envoy`: uses Envoy proxy as an ingress.
-    -  istioingress: uses Istio Gateway as an ingress controller.
-This is the default controller for Kafka clusters provisioned with [Supertubes](/docs/supertubes/overview/), since those clusters run inside an Istio mesh.
+    - `istioingress`: uses Istio proxy gateway as an ingress.
+Istio ingress is the default controller for Kafka clusters provisioned with [Supertubes](/docs/supertubes/overview/), since those clusters run inside an Istio mesh.
+    \
+    &nbsp;
+1. To use Envoy set the `ingressController` field in the `KafkaCluster` custom resource to `envoy`.
+For example: https://github.com/banzaicloud/koperator/blob/master/config/samples/banzaicloud_v1beta1_kafkacluster.yaml
+1. To use Istio ingress controller set the `ingressController` field to `istioingress`.
+Istio operator v2 is supported from Koperator version 0.21.0+.
+Because of this `istioControlPlane` field also need to be configured in the `KafkaCluster` custom resource. `istioControlPlane` is a reference to the IstioControlPlane resource.
+For example: https://github.com/banzaicloud/koperator/blob/master/config/samples/kafkacluster-with-istio.yaml

 1. Configure additional parameters for the ingress controller as needed for your environment, for example, number of replicas, resource requirements and resource limits.
 You can be configure such parameters using the *envoyConfig* and *istioIngressConfig* fields, respectively.
 1. (Optional) For external access through a static URL instead of the load balancer's public IP, specify the URL in the `hostnameOverride` field of the external listener that resolves to the public IP of the load balancer.
 The broker address will be advertized as, `advertized.listeners=EXTERNAL1://kafka-1.dev.my.domain:<broker port number>`.